Feedback from one of our past participants:

 STATS AT A GLANCE

 • Elevation gain over the 180 km: 2220m

 • Highest point in the Golden Gate is 2050m asl.

 • Steepest gradient is the Mine Shaft at 22% (roughly the 155km mark)

-The TOKEN Double90 is not for the unfit, or the faint-hearted.
+The Cycle Lab Maluti Double90 is not for the unfit, or the faint-hearted.
 The route starts off deceptively gently, with mild undulating hills from Clarens towards Bethlehem.

 Please take care at the left turn onto the N5 towards Bethlehem, as the N5 often carries heavy traffic, including trucks.
 Teams are specifically requested to ride in SINGLE FILE from this turn until Bethlehem.